 Over time Mercury expanded and in 1999 merged with New Musicals Alliance, run by Chris Grady, to become Mercury Musical Developments.
 Under the leadership of Georgina Bexon the organization grew, forged links with writers and other musical theatre aficionados in the US and became the place producers began to look to when commissioning new work.
 In 2008 Neil Marcus took over the helm and brought much needed profile and funding to the organization.
 MMD writers began to have shows produced in regional theatres and the West End and were represented in New York’s annual new musicals showcasing at NAMT.
-In 2012, MMD became part of the Arts Council England National Portfolio, in partnership with Musical Theatre Network (MTN) a membership organisation for venues, colleges, producers and other creatives dedicated to producing new musical theatre.
+In 2012, MMD became part of the Arts Council England National Portfolio, in partnership with Musical Theatre Network (MTN) a membership organisation for venues, colleges, producers and creatives other than writers dedicated to producing new musical theatre.
 This was the first time musical theatre had received long term public funding and it enabled the organization to take significant steps towards nurturing new musical theatre writing in the UK and enabled MMD to provide a number of exciting new initiatives for our members.
 In 2015 Victoria Saxton took over the role of Executive Director.